reiryuki/Dolby-Atmos-OnePlus-9-Pro-Magisk-Module/README.md

 ## DISCLAIMER
 - Dolby apps and blobs are owned by Dolby™.
-- The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.
+- The MIT license specified here is for the Magisk Module only, not for Dolby apps and blobs.

 ## Descriptions
 - Dolby Atmos soundfx equalizer ported from ZTE A2019 Pro (P845A02) and integrated as a Magisk Module for all supported and rooted devices with Magisk